data-umbrella/data-umbrella.github.io/_posts/2025-01-08-joelucas-opensource-experience.md

 8. __What are your hobbies, outside of work and open source?__

 	I have too many hobbies… lately I’ve been spending a lot of time training my puppy and trying to learn how to skateboard (inspired by the Olympics).
+## Resources for Contributing to scikit-learn

+- xxx
+- xxx

 **REFERENCE:**